-The Benefits of Drinking Green Tea
+More Research on the Benefits of Green Tea

 In a coronary arteriography study of nearly 400 Japanese men, those who loved their traditional green tea enough to drink at least a cup every day had a risk of heart attack significantly lower than men who were downing other beverages.

-This study from the other side of the globe was extremely interesting.
-Researchers looked at the benefits of green tea, black tea, cocoa, coffee and red wine consumption and the heart.
+These researchers looked at the benefits of green tea, black tea, cocoa, coffee and red wine consumption and the heart.
 While investigators were hard-pressed to find any relationship between identifiable coronary artery disease and the dietary intake of any of these beverages, there was definitely a statistical association between the benefits of green tea and heart attack; more of the former meant less of the latter.

 The important benefit of drinking green tea is its natural COX-inhibiting effect, which translates to an anti-inflammatory effect.

-Other natural COX-2 inhibitors that you can easily add to your diet include healthy spices like ginger, curcumin, oregano, onion and garlic.
+Other natural COX-2 inhibitors that you can easily add to your diet include healthy spices like ginger, curcumin, oregano, onion, and garlic.
 These remarkable spices make for good overall cardiovascular nutrition.